danbernardi/use-breakpoint/README.md

-# useBreakpointContext and other responsive helpers
+# useBreakpoint
-We have a series of js helper functions, custom hooks, and context providers that allow us to mirror the css media query functionality in our React components.
+useBreakpoint is a custom react hook that allows the use of css media queries in a react environment.

 ## Setup
 The best way to use these breakpoint helpers is by utilizing React context to set up a custom context provider.